 Jesse’s long, crow black hair was breathtaking against the bright white sky, so striking I’m sure it could have been seen from miles away.
 His skin was the exact opposite — the palest of porcelains.
 And his eyelashes were a perfect double fringe, thick as fur and black as pitch, now fallen to half mast as he glared down at his map.

 My eyes narrowed enviously.

-I was sure I didn’t look like anything resembling beauty right now in these conditions.
+I was sure I didn’t look so hot right now in these conditions.

 Jesse walked over to me with the map.